mozilla/skywriter/docs/embedding/building.html.markdown

 If you look at the files in your tmp directory, you'll see a fresh BespinEmbedded.js.
 That one will actually include your plugin!
-Open the sample.html file in your web browser, click on the editor and press cmd-A (probably alt-A on Windows) and you'll see your alert pop up.
+Open the sample.html file in your web browser, click on the editor and press cmd-I (ctrl-I on Windows) and you'll see your alert pop up.

 ## Building ##